Directional first order approach for a class of bilevel programs: First order necessary optimality conditions for ( )

-The directional metric subregularity, though weak, due to its abstract form, it is generally difficult to be verified by its definition.
-In Definition \ref{qp}, we list some sufficient conditions for directional metric subregularity, including the NNAMCQ and ``affine+polyhedral'' condition.
-Then we have the following results for (BP).
+\begin{remark} The directional metric subregularity, though weak, due to its abstract form, it is generally difficult to be verified by its definition.
+In Proposition \ref{qp}, we list some verifiable sufficient conditions for directional metric subregularity, including the NNAMCQ, FOSCMS and ``affine+polyhedral'' condition.
+Applying these sufficient conditions to the system